llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

 The value produced is a copy of the operand with its sign bit flipped.
+The value is otherwise completely identical; in particular, if the input is a NaN, then the quiet/signaling bit and payload are perfectly preserved.

 This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations: